 If you’re walking over the Brooklyn Bridge, you have the option of walking from Brooklyn to Manhattan or Manhattan to Brooklyn.
 Since I had plans to go to the Transit Museum, I started in Manhattan (there are subways nearby with connections to the 2, 3, 4, 5, 6, R, and W trains) and walked over to DUMBO.
 DUMBO stands for Down Under the Manhattan Bridge Overpass, something I also didn’t know until a little over a year ago.

 Because it is such a popular spot, the Brooklyn Bridge can get very crowded.
 The earlier you can get there, the better your chances of being able to cross the bridge without dealing with mobs of people.
 While the bridge is open around the clock, I don’t really recommend crossing it in the middle of the night.
 I got there around 10:20 in the morning, and it was pretty empty.
 There are vendors selling typical tourist things and photos of the bridge.

 Want to add your own love lock to the bridge?
 Don't.

-The Brooklyn Bridge has a special pedestrian/bikeway that sits above traffic.
+The special pedestrian walkway and bike path on the Brooklyn Bridge sits above traffic.
 The pathway makes the bridge a very popular place for runners and cyclists, so make sure to pay attention and stay in the proper lane as you cross!
 This beautiful boardwalk gives way to sweeping views of the East River, Brooklyn, and Lower Manhattan.

 There’s also a clear view of the Manhattan Bridge.